 My boyfriend and I LOVE visiting Las Vegas and we’re always finding new ways to save money without much effort.

-Whether you’re planning a weekend getaway, a romantic trip, a bachelor or bachelorette party, or a week-long excursion, use these tips and tricks to help you maximize your budget in Vegas.
+Whether you’re planning a weekend getaway, a romantic trip, a bachelor or bachelorette party, or a week-long excursion, use these tips and tricks to help you visit Las Vegas on a budget.

 - 20 free things to do in Las Vegas